liferay/liferay-docs/devGuide/en/chapters/12-designing-with-alloyui.markdown

         }

 Let's breakdown the CSS that styles the body of the carousel.
-The code starts off by setting the width and height for the carousel body and giving it a rounded edge with the `border-radius` property.
+The code starts off by setting the width and height for the carousel body, and giving it rounded edges with the `border-radius` property.

         /*styling for the carousel body*/
         div.carousel-item